loreanvictor/reactive-javascript/README.md

 <br>

-This work is an invesitagtion of what potential syntactic solutions to this shortcoming would look like:
+This work is an invesitagtion of what potential syntactic solutions to this shortcoming would look like.
+The main idea is to be able to treat observable values as plain values in expressions, thus removing syntactic overhead required for conducting basic operations on observable values (re-evaluation of functional components in React, FRP-style programming with RxJS).

 ```jsx
 // No need for re-running functional components,